OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 **1.4 BETA changes**: patch uses reverse redirects to access game instances of FinishSchoolOrWork and Die methods.

+### ResidentAI.UpdateHealth (1.4 BETA)
+_uint citizenID, ref Citizen data_

+This is a **Transpiler** patch that replaces code near the end of the method that calculates the base game's chance of a deceased citizen being released (instead of requiring deathcare transportation) with a call to this mod's deathcare transportation policy instead.
+The exact C# code changed is the line immediately after the call to Die(citizenID, ref data):
+`if (Singleton<SimulationManager>.instance.m_randomizer.Int32(2u) == 0)`

 # Citizen
 ### Citizen.GetAgeGroup
 _uint citizenID, ref Citizen data_